Celebrating a decade of muckraking

 We moved into offices on Pearl Street the summer of 2012 and I hired my first reporter, Dan Telvock, that September.
 Two years later, I hired another, Charlotte Keith, right out of the journalism program at Columbia University.
 Two years after that, I hired another recent Columbia grad, Daniela Porat, after she had completed an internship at The New York Times.

-This reporting team produced a lot of top-shelf investigative reporting for our website, Channel 2 and, in time, WBFO, with whom we’ve partnered since October 2015.
+This reporting team produced a lot of top-shelf investigative reporting for our website, Channel 2 and, in time, WBFO, with whom we partnered in October 2015.

 Dan, covering environmental issues, reported extensively on lead poisoning in Buffalo’s inner city, all sorts of nasty pollution and contamination in Niagara County, and the fouling of Scajaquada Creek with a half-billion gallons of sewage a year.